masq/Blog/making-something-from-nothing.md

-that actually prints to the screen the string "Hello, world!". it does this by "calling" the "printf" "function" with the "parameter" `Hello, world!\n`. printf is a function just like our "main" function is a function, but printf was created by the people who made the C programming language. the final line `}` is just ending the function we named main.
-Kinda a lot to unpack, I tried to make the example as simple/straight-forward as possible.
+that actually prints to the screen the string "Hello, world!". it does this by "calling" the "printf" "function" with the "parameter" `Hello, world!\n`. printf is a function just like our "main" function is a function, but printf was created by the people who made the C programming language.
+The "\n" is for making a "new line" after printing "Hello, world!", so that anything written after we've written "Hello, world!" will be at the beginning of another line.
+The final line `}` is just ending the function we named main.
+Kinda a lot to unpack, I know, I tried to make the example as simple/straight-forward as possible though.

 With a low level language like C, we have to do a thing called "compiling".
 Compilation is a fancy term for "translation", (it's called compiling because